 - Default to image-to-video for any clip where the start pose matters.

-- Standardize on the model’s native fps; avoid mixing fps within a project.
+- Standardize on one model’s native fps across a project; do not mix frame rates.